Skip to main content

 Barbecue and picnic food safety advice

-If you're planning on having a barbecue or picnic, there are some tips to help prevent food poisoning.
-Remember that keeping food cool is important.
-Generally, the cooler the temperature the slower germs will grow.
+If you're planning on having a barbecue or picnic, there are some tips to stay food safe and help prevent food poisoning.

 Barbecues